AdobeDocs/analytics-platform.de-DE/help/use-cases/data-ingestion/ingest-aep-segments.md

 +++

-### Berichte und Analysen.
+### Berichte und Analysen

-Verwenden Sie abschließend Analysis Workspace, um Berichte zu Experience Platform-Zielgruppendaten in einem oder mehreren Bedienfeldern zu erstellen, die die Datenansicht mit den Komponenten der Zielgruppenzugehörigkeit verwenden.
+Verwenden Sie abschließend Analysis Workspace, um Berichte zu Experience Platform-Zielgruppendaten in einem oder mehreren Bedienfeldern zu erstellen, die die Datenansicht mit den Zielgruppenzugehörigkeitskomponenten wie `audienceMembershipId`, `audienceMembershipIdName` und `personID` verwenden.

 <!--

 ## Step 1: Select audiences in Real-time Customer Profile {#audience}

-Experience Platform [Real-time Customer Profile](https://experienceleague.adobe.com/docs/experience-platform/profile/home.html?lang=de) lets you see a holistic view of each individual customer by combining data from multiple channels, including online, offline, CRM, and third party.
+Experience Platform [Real-time Customer Profile](https://experienceleague.adobe.com/docs/experience-platform/profile/home.html) lets you see a holistic view of each individual customer by combining data from multiple channels, including online, offline, CRM, and third party.

 You likely already have audiences in RTCP that may have come from various sources.
 Select one or more audiences to ingest into Customer Journey Analytics.
 For example, WKND Fly Platinum and Gold Fly Club Members.